anasbayu/metadrive/README.md

 - clone this repo to your local machine
 - navigate to your clonned project folder
 - type 'uv sync'
-- install metadrive, follow instruction on https://metadrive-simulator.readthedocs.io/en/latest/install.html
+- install metadrive INSIDE your project folder, follow instruction on https://metadrive-simulator.readthedocs.io/en/latest/install.html
 - before pulling metadrive asset, make sure to install its dependency